©

 (click here to buy your Pass and benefit from reduced rates)

-Due to the architecture of the building, certain areas within the château are narrow, making it impossible for wheelchair users to get around (access stairs to the ramparts and the Renaissance dwelling).
+Due to the architecture of the building, certain areas of the château are narrow, making it impossible for wheelchair users to get around (staircases leading to the ramparts and the Renaissance dwelling).
 However, the entire park and gardens remain accessible (lawn and sand).

 For further information, please contact reception on 02 48 63 02 88.